-One of my most memorable moments as a grandparent happened two years ago.
-My son informed me that his two boys, Todd and Jonathan Jr. wanted to be baptized, which was exciting in and of itself.
+One of my most memorable moments as a grandparent happened a few years ago.
+My son informed me that his two boys wanted to be baptized, which was exciting in and of itself.
 However, what really touched my heart was the fact that they wanted their two grandpas to conduct the baptism.
 I was honored and thrilled to be asked by my grandsons to baptize them.
 Their request acknowledged and honored the role that I had in their lives spiritually.
 As a grandparent, you hope and pray that your influence is making a difference, but you are not always sure the level of impact you are making.
 It’s hard to describe the joy and delight I felt being a part of this meaningful milestone in the lives of my two grandsons.
 It affirmed what I hoped was true; I was, indeed, passing on a spiritual legacy to my grandchildren.

 The most important commitment I have made as a grandparent has been to “be there” for my grandchildren.
 Several years ago, my wife and I made a strategic decision to move closer to our grandchildren.
 We wanted to “share life” and to “be present” instead of just seeing them on special occasions.
 This move enabled me to attend the various sporting events, concerts, and school activities of my grandchildren.